dgroomes/http-client-server-playground/clients/client-httpcomponents-v5/README.md

 # client-v5

-This is a copy of the `client/` sub-project but using the 5.x line of Apache HttpComponents instead of 4.x.
+This is a copy of the `client/` subproject but using the 5.x line of Apache HttpComponents instead of 4.x.

 ## Description